WillEStokes/Needle_controller-mbed/README.md

 Mbed FRDM K64F with Mikroe ADC 18 Click!

-Read multi-channel differential data using an mbed FRDM K64F board with a Mikroe ADC 18 Click board.
+Read multi-channel differential data using an mbed FRDM K64F controller with a Mikroe ADC 18 Click board.

 This is a C++ driver for an mbed FRDM K64F device equipped with a Mikroe Arduino Uno Shield and Mikroe ADC 18 Click board, which handles all the sensor measurements in a bespoke laboratory needle-insertion test system.
 However it can be adapted for other applications requiring reading multiple analogue input channels with wide voltage-range (+/- 10 V) at fast data rates, and/or reading multiple encoder values.